fenasti/vinop_p5/README.md

 I initially entered the wine color into a palette mixer software, which revealed a light blue shade that paired beautifully with the default black and white planned for the project.
 The combination of red, white, and blue immediately evoked the colors of the French flag, a well-known symbol of a prominent wine-producing country.
 This led to the decision to use a blue-focused background image on the homepage.

-Thus, the choice for a homepage background became clear: a blue-focused image that aligns beautifully with the black and white design elements, creating an ambiance that is both visually cohesive and culturally resonant.
+Thus, the choice for a homepage background became clear: a blue-focused image that aligns with the black and white design elements, creating an ambiance that is both visually cohesive and culturally resonant.
 This color scheme not only grounds the site in elegance but also gives visitors an intuitive association with the tradition and quality embedded in the wine world.

 <img src="static/readme/color-pallete.png">